-The Ph.D. is granted when the following requirements have been met: (1) at least eight courses (24 credit hours) beyond those taken for the M.A.; (2) full-time study in two consecutive semesters; (3) demonstrated ability to work in a second foreign language or advanced ability in one foreign language; (4) passing oral Ph.D.
+The Ph.D. is granted when the following requirements have been met: (1) completing at least eight courses (24 credit hours) beyond those taken for the M.A.; (2) satisfying the residency requirement of full-time study in two consecutive semesters; (3) demonstrating an ability to work in a second foreign language or advanced ability in one foreign language; (4) passing oral Ph.D.
 Comprehensive Examinations; (5) passing an oral Ph.D.
 Specialty Examination; (6) writing a dissertation; (7) passing an oral examination on the dissertation and related topics.